 Good communication starts with being a good listener.
 Otherwise, you will find yourself talking about things people aren’t interested in.

 You should aim to communicate concisely in a natural way that people can easily follow.
 Avoid obscure words and jargon that create confusion.
-No-one is impressed by a show off who is difficult to comprehend.
-Instead, use simple language to make sure everyone understands exactly what you are saying.
+No-one is impressed by a show-off who is difficult to comprehend.
+Instead, use simple language to make sure everyone understands exactly what you’re saying.

 Clear communication at work goes beyond verbal skills.
 Communicating well also means writing in an easily understood way.
 With emails, put some effort into details such as the title and what actions, if any, you want people to take.